HP shares rise as investors take positive view of cash return plans

 HP Inc, which will house the PC and printer business when HP is split up on Nov.
 1, is expected to generate free cash flow of $2.5 billion to $2.8 billion in fiscal 2016 and return up to 75 percent to shareholders, Hewlett-Packard said on Tuesday.

-The company said HP Enterprise - the fast-growing business that will sell computer servers, networking gear and data storage to businesses - will return "at least 50 percent" of its free cash flow of $2.0 billion to $2.2 billion.
+The company said HP Enterprise - the fast-growing business that will sell computer servers, networking gear and data storage to businesses - will return "at least 50 percent" of its free cash flow of $2.0 billion (1 billion pounds) to $2.2 billion.

 The planned capital return from HPE initially disappointed investors, who pushed down HP's shares 1.4 percent in extended trading on Tuesday.